A Citizen Science Program OF THE

 HOW DO I BECOME A NEST MONITOR?

-To register as a Bald Eagle nest monitor with the Maryland Bird Conservation Partnership, you will need to watch a training video, answer two questions about the video and provide your contact information.
+To register as a Bald Eagle nest monitor with the Maryland Bird Conservation Partnership, you will need to watch a training video, answer three questions about the video and provide your contact information.
 We need this information to contact you if we have any questions about the data that you collect and to provide you with a seasonal summary of the annual monitoring results.
 Both the video and registration form can be found here.